seththompsonn/Morse-Code-to-Text-Arduino-Project-S.T/README.md

 All that is left is a small amount of debugging and fine tuning.

 ** KNOWN BUGS:
-- There are times where the '2' variable will not return.
+- There are times where the '2' variable will not return (Which represents 'newditordah').
 - The first character outputted to the LCD display is, usually, wrong.